dar-io/archive_dario.tv/_posts/2017-02-12-videos-of-the-day-promo.markdown

     Subheading:
     H2-Heading: The Problem
     Description:
-      - Paragraph: "Videos of the Day was conceptualised and executed to be a package of ten videos accessed through a single access point from the app's top stories screen.
-This created problems such as:"
+      - Paragraph: "Videos of the Day (VotD) formerly known as Ten to Watch, was conceptualised and executed to be a package of ten videos accessed through a single access point from the app's top stories screen.
+This approach has created a few problems, such as:"

+    U-List:
-      - Paragraph: "Users are not exploring the full package of videos.
+      - Bullet: "Users are not exploring the full package of videos.
 The deeper the videos are from the start of the carousel, the bigger is the drop in video views."

-      - Paragraph: "We know that users who have visited VotD come back more frequently and view significantly more video.
+      - Bullet: "We know that users who have visited VotD come back more frequently and view significantly more videos.
 But, there has been some potential negative effects on the News app video viewing which has seen a (-24%) decline in daily video views."

     Media:
       - Full-width-image: /assets/images/news-stream-promo/videos-of-the-day-flow-diagram-v2.gif

-  - Theme-Classes: block-mb block-mt bg-snow
+  - Theme-Classes: pb-4 block-mt bg-snow
     Pattern-Image:
     Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
     Subheading: